vdaas/web/content/docs/overview/about-vald.md

     - Vald supports to backup Vald Agent index data using Object Storage or Persistent Volume.

 - Distributed Indexing
-    - Vald distribute vector index to multiple agents, each agent stores different index.
+    - Vald distributes vector index to multiple agents, and each agent stores different index.

 - Index Replication
     - Vald stores each index in multiple agents which enables index replicas.
-    - Automatically rebalance the replica when some Vald agent goes down.
+    - Automatically rebalancing the replica when some Vald agent goes down.

 - Easy to use
     - Vald can be easily installed in a few steps.